20ft/20ft/docs/index.rst

     location = Location(debug_log=False)
     container = location.best_node().spawn('nginx')
-    tnl = location.tunnel_onto(container, 80, localport=1234)
+    tnl = container.attach_tunnel(80, localport=1234)
     signal.pause()

-Note the sample code ends with signal.pause.
-If this is missing the the script finishes and the resources garbage collected - including the container itself.
-If you the connect a browser onto the desired port it will *not* have the webserver running.
-This is an easy mistake to make.
-Note as well it is the *location* that creates the tunnel and not the container.

 A Special Case for Webservers
 =============================

 The above example is a generalised case TCP tunnel and can be used for web, ssh, smtp, whatever.
-There are also two specialised tunnel factories specifically for webservers: Location.wait_http_200() and Location.browser_onto().
+There are also two specialised tunnel factories specifically for webservers: container.wait_http_200() and container.attach_browser().
 The first case creates a tunnel as normal then blocks execution and polls the other end until it receives a reply with HTTP code 200.
 You can set a domain name for webapps that need a "Host:" header to be send, and a path to the resource to fetch can also be passed.

 The second option does exactly the same thing except it also launches a web browser onto the newly created tunnel. ::